NeuralSec/NeuralSec.github.io/_pages/about.md

 - Object detection (IEEE TCYB)
 - Code (IEEE TDSC/TIFS)

-For prospective students and researchers: Please shoot me an email if you find them aligned with your research interests.
+For prospective students and researchers interested in collaboration: Please feel free to email me if these align with your research interests.

+---

+# **Mentorship and Collaboration**
+I have been fortunate to mentor and work with the following talented students:\
+Wanlun Ma (Swinburne University of Technology)\
+Yuxin Cao (Tsinghua University --> NUS)\
+Kai Ye (Tsinghua University --> HKU)\
+Youwei Shu (Tsinghua University --> HKU)\
+Chaoran Li (Swinburne University of Technology --> Li Auto) Siji Chen (Tsinghua University)\
+Zihan Wang (UQ)